Pulse oximetry is a measure of how much oxygen is in the blood.

 The pulse oximeter shines two lights through your fingertip or earlobe: one red light and one infrared light.
 Deoxygenated blood absorbs red light, and oxygenated blood absorbs infrared light.
 The monitor uses an algorithm to calculate oxygen saturation based on light absorption differences.
 Clips can be attached to specific body parts, such as the fingertip, toes, earlobe, and forehead, to obtain readings.

 The fingertip pulse oximeter is the most common type for home use.
-You must follow the manufacturer’s instructions for proper use because not all versions are the same.
+You must follow the manufacturer’s instructions for proper use because not all versions are identical.
 Typically, you sit still, clip the small device to your fingertip, and display your reading in less than a minute.
 Some types are only for adults; others are suitable for children.

 Since pulse oximetry relies on light absorption through a tissue bed with pulsating blood, various factors can interfere with those parameters, leading to a false reading, such as: